netket/netket/docs/api/api-experimental.md

 This sampler is experimental because we believe it to be correct, but our tests fail.
 We believe it to be a false negative: possibly the implementation of the sampler is correct, but the test is too tight.
-Until we will have verified this hypotesis and updated the tests in order not to fail, we provide the current implementation as-is, in the hope that some contributor might take up that work.
+Until we will have verified this hypothesis and updated the tests in order not to fail, we provide the current implementation as-is, in the hope that some contributor might take up that work.